feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 variables to discretise can be indicated, or the discretiser will automatically select all numerical variables in the train set.

-**Note**

-This discretiser could be numerically unstable when the values of the variable are small (their order of magnitude is small).

 **Example**

 Let's look at an example using the House Prices Dataset (more details about the